scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 the notebook before the lecture.
 For example I can provide relevant theory right in the notebook to transition between the lecture notes mathematics and the notebook demos.
 Specifically, text and mathematics are placed in *markdown cells*.
 The notebook theory is however very brief compared to that of the course lecture notes.
-Since the lecture notes are written in LaTeX, I drop the selected equations right in mark down cells will minimal rework.
+Preparing this content is easy, since the lecture notes are written in LaTeX I drop the selected equations right into mark down cells will minimal rework.
 Sample calculations and simulations, with corresponding plots, are often generated in advance, but the intent is to make parameter changes during the lecture, so the students can get a feel for how a particular math model relates to real-word communications and signal processing systems.